-The ongoing global outbreak of the novel coronavirus disease ("COVID-19") has resulted in significant governmental measures being implemented to control the spread of the virus and while the Company cannot predict the scope and severity, these developments and measures could materially and adversely affect the business, results of operations and financial condition.
-The Company is closely monitoring the impact of the COVID-19 pandemic on all aspects of the Company's business and have taken steps to minimize its impact on the business.
-However, the extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 or the effectiveness of actions taken to contain the pandemic or treat its impact, among others.
-Furthermore, for the safety of the Company's employees and families, the Company has temporarily reduced the presence of scientists in the labs and are relying on third parties to conduct many of the experiments and studies for research programs.
-Certain of the Company's third party service providers have also experienced shutdowns or other business disruptions.
-As a result, the Company's ability to conduct business in the manner and on the timelines presently planned could be materially or negatively affected, which could have a material adverse impact on the Company's business, results of operations and financial condition.
+The extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which remain highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 or the effectiveness of actions taken to contain the pandemic or treat its impact, among others.
+In addition, a recurrence or "additional waves" of COVID-19 cases could cause other widespread or more severe impacts depending on where infection rates are highest.
+While states and jurisdictions have rolled back "stay at home" and quarantine orders and reopened in phases, it is difficult to predict what the lasting impact of the pandemic will be, and any prolonged material disruption to the Company's employees or third party service providers could negatively impact the Company's ability to conduct business in the manner and on the timelines presently planned, which could have a material adverse impact on the Company's business, results of operations and financial condition.